-This final rule would revise procedures for an Integrated Interagency Pre-application process by which transmission developers, Federal, state, local agencies and tribes may coordinate early either in person or via teleconference/web conference and share information electronically.
-DOE has determined that the final rule would not result in the expenditure by tribal, state, and local governments in the aggregate, or by the private sector, of $100 million or more in any one year.
+This proposed rule would revise procedures for an Integrated Interagency Pre-application process by which transmission developers, Federal, state, local agencies and tribes may coordinate early either in person or via teleconference/web conference and share information through the existing Office of Management and Budget MAX Web site collaborative tool.
+DOE has determined that the proposed rule would not result in the expenditure by tribal, state, and local governments in the aggregate, or by the private sector, of $100 million or more in any one year.
 Accordingly, no assessment or analysis is required under the Unfunded Mandates Reform Act of 1995.

 F. Treasury and General Government Appropriations Act, 1999

 Section 654 of the Treasury and General Government Appropriations Act, 1999 (Pub.
-L. 105-277) requires Federal agencies to issue a Family Policymaking Assessment for any final rule that may affect family well-being.
-The final rule would not have any impact on the autonomy or integrity of the family as an institution.
+L. 105-277) requires Federal agencies to issue a Family Policymaking Assessment for any proposed rule that may affect family well being.
+The proposed rule would not have any impact on the autonomy or integrity of the family as an institution.
 Accordingly, DOE has concluded that it is not necessary to prepare a Family Policymaking Assessment.